bamlab/dev-standards/react-native/tests/setup-detox-jest.mo.md

 > NOTE: Here I'm matching all files that end in `.e2e.js`

-* Add a testID to your built in RN component
+* Add a testID to your component.

+{% hint style='info' %} Custom component

+Detox will only find components thanks to their testID if they directly come from react-native.
+Make sure your custom components transfer the testID prop to a **built-in** react-native component such as Text, TouchableOpacity, ...

+{% endhint %}

 ```js
 <Text testID="title">Your Title</Text>